jbajic/blog/_posts/2026-08-03-pq-quantization.md

 ---

 Quantization is a lossy compression done on vectors.
-And PQ (Product Quantization) is a type of compression that reduces the dimension of a vector, which effectively loses information.
+And PQ (Product Quantization) is a type of compression that reduces the vector into a multiple subspaces represented by centroids, which effectively loses information.

-Let's define PQ as $\text{PQ}\lbrace M \times kBits \rbrace$, where $M$ is the number of subspaces we want to split the original vector into, and $kBits$ is the number of bits we want to use to represent the centroids in a given subspace, calculated as $2^{kBits}$.
+Let's define PQ as $\text{PQ}\lbrace M \times kBits \rbrace$, where $M$ is the number of subspaces we want to split the original vector into, and $kBits$ defines the number of centroids in each subspace calculated as $2^{kBits}$.
 If we were to use $\text{PQ16x8}$, where $M = 16$ and $kBits = 8$, on vectors of dimension
 $D = 128$, we would split it into $M = 16$ subspaces, each of dimension $kSub = D / M = 8$.
 Every
 subspace has $2^{kBits} = 2^8 = 256$ centroids, and each centroid is represented by a